tlastowka/ifpa_api/README.md

+NOTE: It looks like they're massivley changing the API with a new swagger backend so this shouldn't be necessary once that stabilizes.

 Python interface to the IFPA API

 I had a bunch disorganized one off scripts I use to query the IFPA api a bunch of different ways that I was tired of keeping track of so I made a single client.